OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ## Usage

-Note: For the following steps, if you feel lost, scroll down and peak at the screenshot to see the final result.

 Open the `Code` and `Functions` taskpanes, via the Ribbon.

 In the code editor, create a new snippet, and replace the existing code with the following: